About Me

 Closeted optimist.
 (Guess I’m out now.)
 Learner.
 Doer.
 Lover of life.

-I like to be clear about where I’m going, but I’m not afraid to build the plane as I’m flying it, and I’m always open to surprises.
+I like to be intentional about where I’m going, but I’m not afraid to build the plane as I’m flying it, and I’m always open to surprises.

 Cartoon by the wonderful Brian Narelle.
 Thank you, Brian!